cunarist/rinf/README.md

 Rust is reported to be [the most loved programming language](https://survey.stackoverflow.co/2022#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages) on Stack Overflow, providing high productivity along with its native performance thanks to its zero-cast abstraction philosophy.

 Of course, there are C and C++, but many developers believe that [Rust will eventually replace C++](https://dev.to/roy8/why-rust-will-replace-c-in-the-future-49op) as the go to programming language.
 There are many reasons why Rust is becoming more popular than C++.
 First of all, it’s much simpler and easier to learn.
-This is due to its design, which is focused on simplicity and safety.
+This is due to its design, which is focused on simplicity and memory safety.
 Additionally, Rust offers better performance than C++ in many cases.
 It also has a more active community and better tooling support.

 You can read and learn Rust more [at the official book](https://doc.rust-lang.org/book/foreword.html).